Last Updated on January 10, 2026 by Martina McKeough

 Can you wear shoes on a trampoline?
-Well in order to answer that question we need to talk about safety.
+Well, in order to answer that question I’m going to talk to you about safety.

 Once upon a time, a trampoline was something you might see in a leisure center, private gym or trampoline park but now their affordability means that lots of parents have bought trampolines for their children to use in their gardens.
 Whilst jumping on a trampoline can be a lot of fun it can also be dangerous and 100,000 children are injured every year when they are using one.